 9:15 a.m.
 The Poynter-Weekly Challenger Project: What We’ve Learned So Far.
 Rick Edmonds, The Poynter Institute; Lyn Johnson, Publisher and Editor, The Weekly Challenger; Jessi Navarro, The Poynter Institute; Goliath Davis, University of South Florida St. Petersburg

 9:40 a.m.
 The Basics of Sustainability.
 Rick Edmonds, The Poynter Institute

 10:30 a.m.
 The Role of Ethnic Media in a Digital World.
 Bill Celis, Associate Dean for Diversity, Inclusion and Strategic Initiatives, University of Southern California, Annenberg School for Communication and Journalism

 Noon.
 Lunch.
 Keeping Communities Informed and Engaged.
 Sen. Darryl Rouson and Black Legislative Caucus; moderator, Ernest Hooper, Tampa Bay Times.

 1:15 p.m.
 Steps to Sustainability: A Case Study.
 Kelly McBride, The Poynter Institute; Janis Ware, Publisher, The Atlanta Voice

 2:15 p.m.
-University Partnerships: Identifying and Using Student Contributors.
+Content Partnerships: Identifying and Using Student Contributors and Community Members.
 Bernardo Motta, University of South Florida St. Petersburg and students; Martin Reynolds, The Maynard Institute

 3:15 p.m.
 Tools You Need to Use.
 Ren LaForme, The Poynter Institute